Looking for resolution ideas for students, beyond academics?

 New Year’s Resolutions for a College Student’s Life in General

 How can you make life more exciting?
-Perhaps you want to travel more, read more, live in a better place or perhaps just to have a better daily routine.
+Perhaps you want to travel more, read more, live in a better place or perhaps just to have a better morning routine.

 Here are some resolution ideas that make life better:

 46. Go to more concerts, festivals or local shows

 48. Save up enough to go backpacking in the summer